12 Bartenders Name The Best Bourbons For Whiskey Highballs This May

 Why This Bottle?

-I would use a higher-proof bourbon with less rye content in a mash bill like Wild Turkey 101.
-When mixing with soda, pronounced vanilla, caramel, and wood tones don’t disappear with 50.5 % alcohol.
-If you want to level up, add a premium brand of club soda and orange peel.
+I would use a higher-proof bourbon with a lower rye content in a mash bill like Wild Turkey 101.
+When mixing with soda, pronounced vanilla, caramel, and wood tones don’t disappear with 50.5 percent alcohol.
+If you want to level up, add a premium brand of mineral water and an orange peel.

 Woodford Reserve